Sedation dentistry for such patients helps prevent physical and emotional distress.

 Alzheimer’s disease often poses unique challenges to maintaining dental health.
 As it progresses, a person may forget when and how to brush their teeth.
 This can jeopardize their oral health and also cause difficulties with chewing, digesting, and with getting the proper nutrition.

-If you are a caretaker for a person with Alzheimer’s or dementia, our experienced and compassionate dental team is able to help you get them the dental care they need.
+If you are a caretaker for a person with Alzheimer’s or Dementia, our experienced and compassionate dental team is able to help you get them the dental care they need.
 We work hard to make our patients feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.

 Signs of Dental Problems with Alzheimer’s Patients

-Persons with Alzheimer’s often cannot communicate a dental problem.
+Those with Alzheimer’s often cannot communicate a dental problem.
 As their caretaker, it’s important to look out for behaviors that may indicate a problem.
 Some of the most common behaviors to watch for include:

 - Refusal to eat hard or cold foods